wliuxingxiangyu/DECAF/decaf/documents/Installation.md

 ### Control DECAF within Docker image

 Within  the terminal used to run the docker image, users can input commmands of DECAF or DECAF plugins to control DECAF.
-For example, to load plugin of DECAF(suppose malscalpel is stored in volume decaf, which is named `/app/`  after  mounted)
+For example, to load plugin of DECAF(suppose malscalpel手术刀 is stored in volume decaf, which is named `/app/`  after  mounted)

 load_plugin /app/malscalpel.so

 ### Share files between guest os and host system

 We use samba to  share files.
-If you  read Dockerfile carefully, you will find taht we set `/app/` as the share folder of samba.
+If you  read Dockerfile carefully, you will find taht we set `/app/` as the share folder of samba(Samba是在Linux和UNIX系统上实现SMB协议的一个免费软件，由服务器及客户端程序构成).
 When we run this docker image, we mount the created docker volume `decafvolume`  as `/app/`.
 In windows xp  guest OS, the files stored in volume decafvolume can be accessed `10.0.2.2|qemu`.
 For example, to upload a  file to windows xp guest os, take the following steps.

 1. Copy shared file and windows xp image to docker volume `decafvolume`.
 2. Run the docker image and mount the volume to `/app/` target.